-Using the book itself makes reference to our cultural heritage, a traditional skill that relies on methods that have remained unchanged for centuries.
+My interest in the book as an object also makes reference to our cultural heritage, a traditional skill that relies on methods that have remained unchanged for centuries.
 In such senses, the process of bookbinding has become as important as the books themselves and the concepts behind them.
-Recognising the beauty and skill involved in making books is just as much part of the work.
+Recognising the beauty and skill involved in making books is just as much part of the bound pieces I make.
 It is a slow process, and requires patience, concentration and practice, but it is calming and rewarding.
 The hand-bound book stands out in an age where we are used to fast results and machine-made objects.

 Materials and technique also play an important role in all the pieces I make, and I dedicate a lot of time to experimentation.
 This may be with paper, printmaking or even digital media.
 I like to push materials and combine techniques to understand how they can work in conjunction with one another.
 Often one piece of work will lead on to the next; my etchings are photographed to create my screen prints, and prints are reworked into end papers for artist’s books, cut paper pieces and sculptures.
 By bringing numerous complex processes together I feel I am able to produce unique, innovative aesthetic responses to the themes I am working with.